Arguments published, in order:

 A pond, a meadow and a forest, in Poland.
 Photo credit Wikipedia

-For the full Argument, with references download the file here:
+For the full argument download here:

 Are the world's forests really expanding?